An overview of disciplinary and regulatory proceedings

 - If the allegations are proven, then the Tribunal will decide how you should be punished.
 The punishment will depend on the nature and seriousness of the allegations and could range from ‘striking off’ the professional register down to the imposition of a financial penalty.

-This is just a guide and if you would like specific advice about your case then please call our team of Regulatory and Disciplinary solicitors for a confidential discussion on 020 7183 8950.
+This is just an overview and does not constitute legal advice.
+If you would like specific advice about your case then please call our team of Regulatory and Disciplinary solicitors for a confidential discussion on 020 7183 8950.